AAPC Social Hour: Becoming a Licensed Educator

 At the first Social Hour of each month, one or two editors from AAPC’s publishing department join the group at the top of the hour to plug Healthcare Business Monthly.
 This time, it was AAPC development editors Stacy Chaplain, MD, CPC, and Lee Fifield who joined the group to talk about what members can expect in the March and April issues.

 Did you know that most of the articles in Healthcare Business Monthly are written by AAPC members?
-Writing for the member magazine is another great way you can share knowledge, and earn continuing education units toward your AAAPC certifications!
+Writing for the member magazine is another great way you can share knowledge, and earn continuing education units toward your AAPC certifications!

 Catch the Next Social Hour